cgnorthcutt/veneer/README.md

-# veneer - Privacy for GitHub
+# veneer - Slightly More Privacy for GitHub

 `veneer` obscures your commit history on GitHub by automatically logging a commit everyday.